fabian-beck/Method-Execution-Reports/README.md

 **Example**
 `-javaagent:/Users/Guest/workspace/MER_Profiler.jar=de.uni_stuttgart.infovis.TreeMap.drawTreeMap`

-After the termination of Java program, profiler will output an **xml file** which will contain all the profiling data and details of marked method during its runtime.
-The name of the **xml file** will be same as the name of the method which is profiled (e.g. in above example the file will be drawTreeMap.xml) and it will be saved in the project directory of its Java program.
+After the termination of Java program, the profiler will output an **xml file** which will contain all the profiling data and details of marked method during its runtime.
+The name of the **xml file** will be same as the name of the method which is profiled (e.g., in the above example, the file will be drawTreeMap.xml) and it will be saved in the project directory of its Java program.

 ### 2. Report Generation
-The next and final step is to generate an execution report of method with the help of profiling data gathered during its execution (e.g. **xml file**).
+The next and final step is to generate an execution report of method with the help of profiling data gathered during its execution (e.g., **xml file**).
 To generate a report, simply execute runnable jar file **MER_Generator**.
-Pass the **xml file** and path of its Java program directory (e.g. location of source code) as arguments.
+Pass the **xml file** and path of its Java program directory (e.g., location of source code) as arguments.

 **Syntax**
 `java -jar <path>/MER_Generator.jar <path>/<method name>.xml <path>/<project name>`